ALavault/alavault.github.io/_posts/2020-07-27-mixing_tuto_9_my_first_mix_ii.md

 Also, you can use an EQ to bring some lows and top (guideline : 150,8k)

+I would suggest you use analog modeled plugin again since they bring intersting distortion.

 ### 2.2 Using the DIs

 A word on these DIS : we can do a few things with them.
 The two big things are :